odoo/documentation/legal/terms/online.rst

 security watch, and always patched against the latest SSL vulnerabilities, enjoying Grade A SSL ratings at all times.

-All Odoo online servers are running hardened Linux distributions with up-to-date security patches.
+All Twenty20 online servers are running hardened Linux distributions with up-to-date security patches.
 Installations are ad-hoc and minimal to limit the number of services that could contain vulnerabilities (no PHP/MySQL stack for example)

-Only a few trusted Odoo engineers have clearance to remotely manage the servers
+Only a few trusted Twenty20 engineers have clearance to remotely manage the servers
 - and access is only possible using SSH key pairs (password authentication disallowed)